crmpicco/aws-certifications/deployment-provisioning-automation.md

 ### Systems Manager (SSM)

-Management tool - gives you visibility and control over your AWS infrastructure at scale
+Management tool - gives you visibility and control over your AWS infrastructure at scale.
+A suite of different management tools.

 You can automate common operational tasks on groups of instances simultaneously without having to log into each one

+#### Run Command
-Run Command - run operational tasks across multiple EC2 instances (e.g. stop, restart, terminate or re-size instances)
+Run operational tasks across multiple EC2 instances simultaneously (e.g. stop, restart, terminate or re-size instances).
+SSH/RDP/Bastion hosts are not required.

+#### Patch Manager
-Patch Manager - patch multiple EC2 instances simultaneously
+Patch multiple EC2 instances simultaneously